Roles & Session variables

 Session variables are analogous to attributes in a typical attribute-based access control (ABAC) system.

 - Hierarchical roles: Access scopes are nested depending on available roles.
-Roles in GitHub for organisations is a great example of such modelling where access scopes are inherited by deeper roles:
+Roles in GitHub for organizations is an example of such modeling where access scopes are inherited by deeper roles.
+Eg:

 & org-member